Go to the main content section Anchor point

 • Choose a legal campsite

-• Check the weather forecast of the destination before setting out.
-Avoid camping in a thunderstorm to prevent accidents.
+• Check the weather forecast for your destination before setting out.
+Avoid camping during thunderstorms to prevent accidents.

 • Plan transportation routes carefully and pay attention to the weather forecast.
 Prepare suitable equipment and clothing.

 • (1) When driving into the campsite, slow down and maintain a speed limit of no more than 10 km per hour to avoid accidents.
-Vehicles should be parked in a designated area and not parked freely.
+Vehicles should be parked in designated areas and not parked freely.

 • (2) Parents should always pay attention to children's safety and not allow them to play on the road.